 - Most squeaky toys are easily washable and dogs love the high-pitched sound.

-- They can be used during dog training sessions for a dog who finds toys rewarding.
+- They can be used during training sessions for a dog who finds toys rewarding.

 - They are small and easy to transport so you can take them wherever you take your dog.

-- Squeaky toys are to be used as chew toys because they tear easily and parts of the toy (including the squeaker) can be swallowed, causing intestinal damage and blockages.
+- Squeaky toys should not be used as chew toys because they tear easily and parts of the toy (including the squeaker) can be swallowed, causing intestinal damage and blockages.
 Never leave a dog unattended with a squeaky toy.

-- Unlike other rubber toys, squeaky toys are not the best toys to use as chewing deterrents because of their imminent danger.
+- Unlike other rubber toys, squeaky toys are not the best toys to use as chewing deterrents because of their inherent danger.
 Ask your animal trainer for suggestions regarding suitable chew toys.